Reviews You Can Rely On

 Credit: Jason Peters

-The icebreaker ship and the trio of smaller figurines also came out great, though the skull model did have some smaller gaps that got filled in.
+The icebreaker ship and the trio of smaller figurines also came out great, though the skull model had some smaller gaps that were unintentionally filled in.

 anycubic photon mono - this printer can be a pain to use though.